RossBugginsNHS/rossbuggins-public/ndc-ldn-2024/readme.md

 ## So You Want to Build An Event Driven System?

+- yuval Noah harari- sapiens - book:
+- about stories being so important
+- EDA is a communication pattern
+- modelling the integration
+- James Eastham - aws architect
+- built EDA in the past, and many have failed
+- learn more from failure than success
+- example is that we are devs at plant based pizza, system currently request response.
+- order processing have dependency on everything, kitchen, delivery etc
+- aim for high cohesion, and low coupling
+- an appropriate level of coupling depends on the level of control you have over the endpoints.
+- Martin fowlers talk on eda:
+- what is eda - reversing dependencies
+- what is an event..
+An immutable fact.
+Something that has happened in the past.
+It cannot be changed.
+- event driven system vs event based system:
+- eds- it’s driven by business events eg: PizzaBoxed, DeliveryNotificationSent.
+- tell the story of your business through events
+- events are first class citizens: events designed even before api.: Event First Design.
+- notification event.
+Lightweight.
+Anaemic.
+Often leads to an api call to the sender.
+Can lead to fire, as far to many calls back to originator.
+The producer of events should be unaware of downstream consumers.
+- event carried state transfer - a fat event.
+More in there for downstream consumers can use.
+-  producer, consumer and event broker (bus, queue etc) - pub sub.
+- always put a queue in front of compute.
+Eventbus ==>>> my domain (my queue => my compute).
+Protect your self from overload.
+- go do event storming - to understand what the business events are
+- governance for controlling events… stop the unknowns breaking.
+- put out a public RFC before changing.
+-  payload.
+Split to data and meta.
+Meta should contain ids, event type, version.
+VERSION NUMBER.
+Depreciated flag?
+Sunset dates.
+- fat vs sparse.
+Always - it depends.
+- enriched pattern
+- use eventual convergence over term eventual consistency.
+Embracing this is the EDA trade off.
+- EDA dealing with http request response.
+Wrap events into a way to make call, and the publish event when finished, with a queue.
+- meta data to contain trace ids.
+Previous event that triggered it.
+- boundaries.
+Going to need request response somewhere at the edge.
+Really thin synchronous wrapper that dumps onto event bus - posts.
+- but for gets.. separation of command events and queries.
+- processing commands synchronously.
+Eg send an email.
+- where should the responsibility lay.
+If truely event, eg email service listening to order created.
+Using queue for async commands.
+- load on cqrs.
+- transactional outbox pattern.
+Storing data in service before publishing it to the service.
+- change data capture - stream output, publish events from the back of it.
+Using dynamodb streams-> publish events.
+- redid cache for query.
+-

+Question: integration event bus, fire and forget, or persistent and support event replay ability?

+Question: how to deal with the common question of: now everything is dependant on a single event bus.
+Worry?

 ## Distribu-ready with the Modular Monolith

 ## Better Code Reviews FTW!